 Please take a few minutes to read the suggested guidelines and familiarize yourself with how best to participate in the Pilots N Paws program.
 It takes a little time to read through all the information and if you have questions, please ask.
-Our pilots and rescue volunteers are very generous about helping, advising, and cheering on new pilots.
+Pilot and rescue volunteers are very generous about helping, advising, and cheering on new volunteer pilots.

 If you have any questions, please feel free to send us an email anytime.
 Thank you so much for caring and coming on board to make a difference!

 Pilots N Paws is a Charitable Organization, with No Fees Charged for Rescue Flights

 Under Parts 61 and 91 of the Federal Aviation Regulation, private pilots may not seek compensation for their services.
 However, Pilots N Paws (WWW PILOTSNPAWS ORG INC) is a 501(c)(3) charitable organization and has received an interpretation from the FAA Office of Chief Counsel that Pilots N Paws’ rescue flights are considered by the FAA to be covered by the FAA’s compassionate flight policy.
 Consequently, any pilot who flies a rescue flight is eligible to claim portions of their flight expenses as a charitable deduction for tax purposes.